The business structure you choose for your staffing firm will have far-reaching consequences, so choose carefully.

 As part of choosing your business structure, you should also consider the risks your firm could face.
 Bolt

-There are lots of decisions to make when setting up a staffing firm, including how to price your services and how to get the working capital you need for growth.
-The resources provided here should set you on the path to making the best decision for your business — and for yourself.
+There are lots of decisions to make when setting up a staffing firm, including how to price your staffing services and how to get the working capital you need for growth.
+The resources provided in the links should set you on the path to making the best decision for your business — and for yourself.